-There was a marked differences in ρ_b between the top and the subsurface layers regardless of the treatment type.
-The average ρ_b for the top and subsurface layer soils were 1.19 and 1.46 g cm-3, respectively (which is equivalent to total porosities of 55 and 45 percent).
+There were marked differences in ρ_b between the top and the subsurface layers regardless of the treatment type.
+The average ρ_b for the top and subsurface layer soils were 1.19 and 1.46 g cm-3, respectively (equivalent to total porosities of 55 and 45 percent).
 Between the treatments, there was no statistically significant difference in ρ_b of subsurface soils at p < 0.15.
 For topsoils, only NT-NO soils showed a markedly higher ρ_b particularly compared to ST-NO (p = 0.078) and NT-CC (p = 0.141) (Figure 6).
 This observation tends to support one of the concerns of NT practice which is that NT practices may lead to soil consolidation and an increase in compaction because of the lack of intensive tillage (Blanco-Canqui and Ruis, 2018; Moret and Arrúe, 2007).
 Compaction reduces soil pore volume and affects soil fertility by reducing water flow and aeration, which negatively affect soil biological activity and redox potential (Vereecken et al., 2016).
-Our findings show that continued long-term NT led to a slight increase in compaction, however this effect was not found when NT was practiced with CC.
-The PSD we observed in NT systems (discussed in section 3.2), however, apear to imply that NT systems led to PSD indicative of a better-developed soil structure with primary and secondary structures.
+Our findings show that continued long-term NT led to a slight increase in compaction.
+This effect, however, was not found when NT was practiced with CC.
+The PSD we observed in NT systems (see section 3.1) appear to imply that NT systems led to PSD indicative of a better-developed soil structure with primary and secondary structures.